jemacalalad/CMSC124-Final-Project/Readme.md

 folder for the GUI elements.

 ## Disclaimer
-This project is for academic purpose only
+This project is for academic purpose only.
+The project was submitted last December 31, 2020.